Where To Find London’s Tastiest Hot Cross Buns

 Pophams

 Back by popular demand are Pophams’ croissant hot cross buns, which are made using the surplus mincemeat from the bakery’s equally beloved mince pies.
 The result is a delicious bun packed with raisins, sultanas, candied peel and apple, then brushed with a maple and cardamom glaze.
-They’ll be available in all three Pophams bakeries this April.
+They’re available to devour now from all three Pophams bakeries.

 St. JOHN